fhollenbach/Pols621_2020/index.md

 absences due to the observance of a religious holiday can be sought either prior or after the absence, but not later than two working days after the absence.
-Legitimate circumstances include religious holidays, illness (verified by a doctor), serious family emergencies and participation in group activities sponsored by the University, etc. See [http://student-rules.tamu.edu/rule07](http://student-rules.tamu.edu/rule07) for additional information.
-Please note that I do not accept Xeroxed copies of medical excuses from students.
+Legitimate circumstances include religious holidays, illness, serious family emergencies and participation in group activities sponsored by the University, etc. See [http://student-rules.tamu.edu/rule07](http://student-rules.tamu.edu/rule07) for additional information.

+All assignments are due on their due date at the beginning of class.
 Unexcused late work will be penalized by a 7.5 percentage point deduction for each 24hrs your work is late.
-For example, if you hand in the assignment on the same day it is due, but after the stated deadline, your maximum score will be 92.5%.
-If you hand in your assignment more than 24hrs late, your maximum score will be 85%, after 48hrs it would be 77.5%, and so on.
+For example, if you hand in the assignment on the same day it is due, but after class, your maximum score will be 92.5%.
+If you hand in your assignment more than 24hrs late, e.g., 1:45 pm the next day, your maximum score will be 85%, after 48hrs it would be 77.5%, and so on.
 Late work will be excused only in the case of university-excused absences.
 Only under extreme circumstance will I make exceptions to these rules.

 ### RE-GRADING POLICY:
 Students that want to appeal a grade received on an exam or assignment must submit a regrading request in written form (e.g., email).
 This request has to be turned in within five working days after the graded exams or assignments are returned to the class.
 The written statement must explain exactly why the student believes the current grade is incorrect.
 I will then regrade the entire assignment extra carefully.
 NOTE, as a consequence your grade may go up or down.